Afghan Geniza: Contents

-List of various good written in Persian from the National Library of Israel's collection of documents from the Afghan Genizah.
+List of various goods written in Persian from the National Library of Israel's collection of documents from the Afghan Genizah.

 The majority (more than eighty percent) of the Afghan Genizah is documentary in nature.
 These include administrative documents, account books, miscellaneous lists, letters, and legal documents.
 These documentary files can generally be split up into two groups: the first includes documents from the early 11th century while the second group includes documents from the end of the 12th century and early 13th century.
 A majority of the documents in the first group deal with a Bamyan family that lived during the early Ghaznavid Period.

 In addition to the documentary texts, the collection also includes fragments of religious and literary works in a variety of different languages.
 Included in these religious works is a collection of prayers written in early Judeo-Persian.

 The Afghan Liturgical Quire, the oldest Hebrew book ever discovered, was found at the Afghan Geniza.